thisisarnabdas/CSE422/README.md

 ## 📝 Course Overview

-CSE422 covers a range of topics in **[Artificial Intelligence]**.
-The assignments here are designed to help students grasp the Core Concepts of AI**.
+CSE422 covers a range of topics in Artificial Intelligence.
+The assignments here are designed to help students grasp the Core Concepts of AI.

 ## 📂 Repository Contents